TitusTom/Cap2Skip-classifier/readme.md

 # Caption to Skipthought vectors + classifer

-The following scripts are used to convert text video captions to skipthought vectors.
+The following scripts are used to convert text video captions to skipthought vectors and classify them using support vector machines with 5 fold CV.
+The video captions were manually collected inorder to augment the LIRIS ACCEDE Dataset [http://liris-accede.ec-lyon.fr/].
+For access to  email proof of approval of LIRIS ACCEDE dataset to tpt7797 at rit dot edu.

 ## Requirements